 Sew along the edge of the strap, stopping and pivoting 2 1/2 inches from each end.
 At the ends, you can backstitch across the strap for added strength.

 Repeat on the remaining strap.

 Fold the right sides of the bag together, matching the pockets at the side edges.
 Pin and sew the side seams using a 1/2-inch seam allowance.
 Press the seams, and then iron inside the bag to press the seam to one side or the other.

 Fold the bag, so the side seam is directly over the bottom fold line on the bottom of the bag.
 Measure and mark 2 inches in from the corner.
 Stitch a perpendicular line across the side seam at the 2-inch mark, backstitching at both ends of the seam.

 Trim off the triangle, leaving a 1/2-inch seam allowance.

 Make the Lining

-Sew 1/8" around the 20" by 39" lining piece to prevent fraying (or apply a seam finish after assembling the lining).
+Sew 1/8 inch around the 20 inch-by-39 inch lining piece to prevent fraying (or apply a seam finish after assembling the lining).

 Sew the Lining Into the Bag